idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/deep-2-tutorial.md

 (The same error repeated another 23 times)
 ```

-This error likely corresponds to empty sub-MS(s) with data completely flagged out, which give a worker node nothing to do for whichever CASA tasks are being called.
+This error likely corresponds to empty sub-MS(s) with data completely flagged out, which give a thread nothing to do for whichever CASA tasks are being called.

 ##### 20. Rebuild your config file without verbose mode